 data frame and the files listed in it are the input for

-Dereplicate.outdir: Name of the output directory.The demo files below are included with the vtamR
+dereplicate.outdir: Name of the output directory.The demo files below are included with the vtamR

 package, which is why we use system.file() to access them